-Dark circles under toddlers’ and kids’ otherwise beautiful, twinkling eyes can be creepy and alarming, if not funny.
-Why does your toddler look like Phil from accounting who’s been burning the candle at both ends?
-Only one of them is stressed about quarterly reports.
-Despite how adorable it might be to believe so, most toddlers who have dark circles under their eyes aren’t actually worried.
-They are more likely suffering from infant allergies, or genetically predisposed to what scientists and pretentious makeup salespeople call periorbital dark circles.
+Dark circles under toddlers’ and kids’ otherwise bright, beautiful eyes can be a little disconcerting, even alarming.
+When your preschooler starts to resemble Phil from accounting, who’s been up all night worrying over quarterly reports, it’s normal to wonder what’s up.
+Despite how adorable it may be to believe so, most toddlers who have dark circles under their eyes aren’t actually worried or sleep-deprived.
+They are more likely suffering from infant allergies, or genetically predisposed to what scientists and pretentious makeup salespeople call “periorbital dark circles.”

-“Most often the dark circles are not due to lack of sleep or poor health,” says Alison Mitzner, a New York-based pediatrician.
+“Most often dark circles are not due to lack of sleep or poor health,” says Alison Mitzner, a New York–based pediatrician.
 Mitzner notes that genetics and seasonal allergies are almost always to blame.
-Nasal congestion from allergies restricts blood flow, making the veins under the eye expand and darken, resulting in dark circles under the eyes that are more visible depending on the lightness of a child’s skin.
+Nasal congestion from allergies restricts blood flow, making the veins under the eyes expand and darken, resulting in dark circles under the eyes that are more visible, depending on the lightness of a child’s skin.
 That’s also why their eyes look like this when they’re sick.

 When children are getting enough sleep and still have dark circles under their eyes that make them seem like they’re worried about their mortgage-rate negotiation, it’s probably worth consulting with a pediatrician.
 In any case, there is no shame in asking a doctor about it to be safe, even if they’re just going to hold up a mirror.

 “Your pediatrician can work with you to determine the cause to ensure there are no other health issues that, although rare, may be the cause,” Mitzner says.
 After all, you don’t want to lose any more sleep over it.